 Rather than investing in an all-in-one platform, some organizations opt to pick and choose one or a few individual digital marketing platforms that fit their needs.

 The Pros - This approach tends to be more cost-effective.
 Rather than spending tens-of-thousands of dollars per year on one platform, individual platforms are usually in the double to triple digits per month (i.e. $39/month or $159/month).
 Another advantage is that these platforms serve a more specific purpose.
 While an all-in-one platform may have a tool for posting on social media or researching keywords, dedicated platforms that are leaders in their niche tend to perform better at that specific task.

 The Cons - The potential of having multiple platforms that don’t necessarily integrate and that all require training and education can certainly be disadvantages.
 For enterprise-level businesses, having a full-suite of niche digital marketing software may work well, but for most small- to mid-sized businesses, once you get past a handful of digital marketing tools, it may become more of a cost and resource burden.

-Rather than organizations double-dipping on spending the money on these platforms and spending the time learning them, working with an agency can mean avoiding costly software investments and the opportunity to work with a team of experts that knows how to take full advantage of each platform.
+Rather than organizations double-dipping on spending the money on these platforms and spending the time learning them, working with an agency can mean avoiding costly software investments while still reaping the benefits.
+This type of relationship gives you the opportunity to work with a team of experts that knows how to take full advantage of each platform.